damonallison/notes/writing/blog/posts/2019-04-09-Make-work-meaningful-less-stressful-and-more-rewarding.md

 money and profits.
 People want to work for a mission, a cause, that is bigger than themselves.
-For example, Satya Nadella is executing one of the most successful corporate turnarounds in history by focusing on purpose, mission, and empathy.
-Companies pride themselves on their ethics, values, and generosity.
+For example, Satya Nadella is executing one of the most successful corporate turnarounds in history by focusing on purpose, mission, and empathy in how he leads Microsoft.
+Companies are increasingly priding themselves on their ethics, values, and generosity.
 They've also realized that what's good for people is also good for business.
+And that's good for everyone.

 Christian Beliefs